Belgrade Beer Fest

 Belgrade Beer Fest is a festival of beer in Belgrade, Serbia.
 Since 2003.
 The Festival is held annually over four days each August as a showcase event for more than 500 local and regional beer producers.
 In addition to domestic and foreign brews, the Festival features live music performances each evening.
 The Festival is entirely free of charge!

-They included Belgrade Beer Fest in the top 10 festivals preferred by brewers and beer lovers, preserving great popularity and serving as great travel destinations.
+They included the Belgrade Beer Fest in the top 10 festivals preferred by brewers and beer lovers, preserving great popularity and serving as a great travel destination.

 Business & Customers